the weekly online newsletter, The Chronicler,

 I want to make sure I apply early enough so that I can avoid getting placed on a waiting list, and was wondering what timeline I should follow when applying.
 Thank you!

-This year (2011-12), we did end up with a small waiting list, but I wouldn't spend too much time worrying about that.
+This year (2012-13), we had our best recruiting year and brought in the largest freshman class in our 35 year history.
+We did not end up having a waiting list, but there certainly could be one next year!
+But don't worry too much about that.
 Simply focus on getting everything together for your application and everything will be just fine, I think.
 As you are probably aware, Christendom has a little over 400 students this year, and our hope for next year is to have a little over 400 students.
 So, we are not growing, which means that sometimes there are more people interested in what we have to offer than we have room to handle.
 As long as applicants follow the timeline laid out below, there should be nothing to worry about.

 For those applying for the Spring semester, it's best to have your completed application into us by November 15 at the latest.
 Then, we normally can let you know whether we can accept you or not by mid-December.
 At that point, you send in your $500 deposit and arrive on campus mid-January, ready to begin your academic career at Christendom!
 By the way, we do take first-time freshmen in the Spring, so if any of you are real eager to get on with life and come to college in January, you are welcome to apply for the Spring semester.